TOBIN AMONG THE STARS

 Those contacts may not lead him to an Oscar - but they're certain to make him an overnight sensation

-Russ is still at Sam & Barbie's pad in LA and he is still waiting for that elusive call..he's pretty fed up but he hooks up with Mat Holden - the guy he met on the flight to the USA.
+Russ is still at Sam & Barbie's pad in LA and he is still waiting for that elusive call..he's pretty fed up but he hooks up with Matt Holden - the guy he met on the flight to the USA.
 Matt invites Russ to this big party he is holding and the invitation is snapped up - but not before Russ (finally) meets up with AND makes sweet lurve to Miss Genevieve Holmeyer - his potential agent.
-The party is wild and wonderful - Russ meets and sleeps with a couple of foxy chicks and then encounters Julie Kahn - author of the supernatural million best-seller "The Beelzebub Bubble".
+The party is wild and wonderful - Russ meets and sleeps with a couple more girls and then encounters Julie Kahn - author of the supernatural million best-seller "The Beelzebub Bubble".
 It turns out that Julie is not a witch or at all even vaguely supernatural - she just wrote the book out of desperation because all her other novels flopped (is this a subtle nod to Stan's own writing career?
 He started out with Octopus Hill but couldn't get it published until he hit the Tobin formula).
 Just when the maverick oscar-winning film director Valco Hess spots the couple at Matt's party and vows to cast them in his new film - it looks like Russ is headed for stardom - of course things never go to plan and at the end of the book we leave Russ & Julie headed out on a spontaneous road-trip to goodness knows where.

 Stan himself admits that this was never intended to be the final Tobin book and that the storyline was rather left hanging due to the collapse of the publisher - in fact he was contracted to write another 8 installments at the time!
 For 26 years we thought that was the end and never dreamed that Russ would be back one day...

-Page 16 - Love sees no colour as Genevieve Holmeyer's cute little black maid attracts Russ's attention with her "cheeky smile".
+Page 16 - Love sees no colour as Genevieve Holmeyer's cute little African-American maid attracts Russ's attention with her "cheeky smile".
 However on Page 17 she is eclipsed by Miss Holmeyer herself!

 Page 39 - Johnny Mathis is on the stereo and Russ dances with Genevieve.
-One thing leads to another and hey presto...Herc is unleashed (again!).
-Russ also scores with Belinda Tuttle and Millie Zilchik at Matt's party before he hooks up with Julie Kahn.
+One thing leads to another and hey presto...Herc is unleashed (again!)

 On Page 18 Russ has a beer, but on Page 30 he finally gets to the good stuff and a Vodka Tonic is poured, sunk and enjoyed!